bregman-arie/bregman-arie.github.io/_posts/jenkins/2019-11-24-no-vote-from-gerrit.markdown

 date:   2019-11-12
 permalink: /gerrit-no-vote-from-jenknis
 categories: jenkins
-description: "no vote from jenknis in gerrit"
+description: "no vote from jenknis in gerrit problem and detailed possibles fixes."
 tags:
   - python
   - list